RonenSherman/FarmersMarket/OAUTH_SETUP.md

 # OAuth Payment Integration Setup

-This document outlines the setup process for integrating Square and Stripe OAuth payment processing into the Duvall Farmers Market application.
+This document outlines the setup process for integrating Square and Stripe OAuth payment processing into the Duvall Farmers Market Online Service application.

 ## Overview